 Shanna specializes in providing cognitive behavioral therapy to children, adolescents and adults with depressive disorders, anxiety disorders and obsessive compulsive disorder, grief and post traumatic stress disorder (including complex trauma).
-Shanna also has extensive experience treating people of all ages who exhibit neurodiversity, including those with Attention Deficit Hyperactivity Disorder (ADHD), Disruptive Behavior Disorders, Autism Spectrum Disorders, Communication Disorders and Learning Disorders.
-These disorders often co-exist with anxiety and depressive disorders.
+Shanna also has extensive experience treating people of all ages who exhibit neurodiversity, including those with Attention Deficit Hyperactivity Disorders (including primarily Inattentive Type) as well as Autism Spectrum Disorders (HFA).

 Shanna integrates cognitive behavioral therapy and mindfulness strategies within a sound treatment plan to help her clients successfully manage their challenges.
 When treating children and adolescents, Shanna believes parental consultation is an essential component to assist parents in supporting their child through effective treatment.